Gum disease can happen before you even notice, so it’s important to think about your…

 4 – Keep a diet low in processed foods and refined sugars.
 Harmful bacteria thrive on sugars.
 The more you can starve them of their lifeline, the more likely you will overcome their impact in your mouth.

 As always, we at Cooper Family Dentistry are here to help you have the best oral health possible.
 We will encourage you in your at-home dental routine and help answer any specific questions you have to overcome oral health hurdles.
 We’d love to help you schedule an appointment with one of our amazing hygienists.
-For more information about our services or to schedule an appointment, please call us at 501-982-7547.
-Or, for your convenience, fill out an appointment request here: https://www.coopersmiles.com/appointment-request/.
+For more information about our services or to call our Jacksonville Dental Office to make an appointment with a dentist who may be able to help you find out more about this topic, and improve your oral health.